 Since the inception of the Lamar Corridor/West End Sub-District, several new property purchases by established office-focused real estate firms have positioned the Sub-District to become an up-and-coming creative/innovative office market.
-In FY 2017-2018, Factory Six03 (West End Marketplace) completed rehabilitation of the 182,000 square foot historic structure (plus 28,000 square foot basement and 25,000 square foot rooftop addition) for creative office space.
-Factory Six03 has foregone the approved TIF incentives and, instead, will receive an historic tax exemption.
+In FY 2017-2018, Factory Six03 (West End Marketplace) completed rehabilitation of the 182,000 square foot historic structure (plus 28,000).

+square foot basement and 25,000 square foot rooftop addition) for creative office space.
+Factory Six03 has foregone the approved TIF incentives and instead will receive an historic tax abatement.

 The Corgan-Crescent project is a multi-tenant office addition and transit-oriented development in the West End of Dallas primarily intended for the expansion of Corgan.
-The completed project includes the addition of 95,000 square feet for a total of approximately 155,000 square feet of office space.
+The design includes the addition of 95,000 square feet for a total of approximately 155,000 square feet of office space within the site.
 This includes a 20,000 square foot expansion for Corgan and an additional 75,000 square feet of speculative tenant space.
+The construction also includes the addition of a 437-space parking structure.